RakhithJK/BishopFox-sliver-wiki/Pivots.md

-Sliver supports two types of pivot listeners: SMB and TCP pivots.
+Pivots in Sliver are used for specifically pivoting C2 traffic, Sliver supports two types of pivot listeners: SMB and TCP pivots.

 # SMB named pipe pivot